SciML/DiffEqDocs.jl/docs/src/solvers/sde_solve.md

 ### Nonstiff Methods

 - `EM`- The Euler-Maruyama method.
 Strong Order 0.5 in the Ito sense.
+Has an optional argument `split=true` for controlling step splitting.
+When splitting is enabled, the stability with large diffusion eigenvalues is improved.
 Can handle all forms of noise, including non-diagonal, scalar, and colored noise.
 Fixed time step only.†
 - `LambaEM`- A modified Euler-Maruyama method with adaptive time stepping with an error estimator based on Lamba and Rackauckas.
+Has an optional argument `split=true` for controlling step splitting.
+When splitting is enabled, the stability with   large diffusion eigenvalues is improved.
 Strong Order 0.5 in the Ito sense.
 Can handle all forms of noise, including non-diagonal, scalar, and colored noise.†
 - `EulerHeun` - The Euler-Heun method.
 Strong Order 0.5 in the Stratonovich sense.
   Can handle all forms of noise, including non-diagonal, scalar, and colored noise.
   Fixed time step only.†